castillohair/enhancer-design/design/README.md

 ## `dhs64_single_tunable_fsp.py`

 Design enhancers for activity specific to **one out of [64 biosamples / cell types](./../data/dhs_index/dhs64_training/selected_biosample_metadata.xlsx)** captured by our initial model DHS64.
 Instead of maximizing activity, this script optimizes enhancers for a **range of submaximal target activity setpoints** linearly interpolated between a specified minimum and maximum.
-A set of precomputed default setpoint limits are included, covering what we found to be the Fast SeqProp-accessible range on each biosample.
+A set of precomputed default setpoint limits are included, covering what we found to be the Fast SeqProp-enabled range on each biosample.

 This script can be run with the following arguments: